BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 > by the seL4 Core Platform.

-Depending on the assignment of priorities and cores to PDs, a PD's notification may be signalled multiple times (bu different clients) before the PD can start processing them.
+Depending on the assignment of priorities and cores to PDs, a PD's notification may be signalled multiple times (by different clients) before the PD can start processing them.
 The receiving PD can identify the different clients and process all requests.
 However, if a client signals the same PD multiple times before that PD gets to process the